Samiha128/contact-management/README.md

 4. [Contact](#contact)

 ## Overview <a name="overview"></a>
 This project is a desktop application developed in Java for managing contacts and groups.
-It utilizes the JDBC (Java Database Connectivity) API for interacting with a MySQL database.
+It utilizes the JDBC (Java Database Connectivity) API for interacting with an H2 database.
 The application provides a log.txt file for tracking its logs, which is implemented using Log4j.
 It is built as a Maven project and can be easily imported and managed in IntelliJ IDEA.

 ## Installation <a name="installation"></a>